nginxinc/nginx-gateway-fabric/examples/http-response-header-filter/README.md

-# HTTP Response Headers
+# HTTP response headers example

-This directory contains the YAML files used in the [HTTP Response Headers](https://docs.nginx.com/nginx-gateway-fabric/how-to/traffic-management/response-headers/) guide.
+This directory contains the YAML files used in the [Modify HTTP request and response headers](https://docs.nginx.com/nginx-gateway-fabric/how-to/traffic-management/request-response-headers/) guide.